 - Customization requires expertise

-Why we chose Salesforce Sales Cloud
+Why I like Salesforce Sales Cloud

 Another key strength of Salesforce is its customizability.
-You can tailor every aspect of the system— from custom objects to workflow automations— to match your business needs.
+You can tailor every aspect of the system, from custom objects to workflow automations, to match your business needs.
 Freshsales, by contrast, offers fewer customization options and primarily focuses on lead management and basic sales automation, making it better suited for small to mid-sized teams.
 Pipedrive, although excelling in pipeline management, lacks Salesforce’s ability to handle more complex workflows, multi-channel communication, and AI-powered automation, which are critical for large enterprises.

 When compared to Zendesk Sell, which integrates well with customer support, Salesforce’s strength lies in its multi-department integration across sales, marketing, and service through tools like Service Cloud and Marketing Cloud.
 This provides a seamless experience across the entire customer journey, whereas Zendesk Sell is more specialized in support-focused workflows.